Am I a carer?

-- help someone get washed, dressed or use the toilet
+- help them get washed and dressed, or to use the toilet

-- make sure someone has enough to eat and drink
+- make sure they have enough to eat and drink

-- take someone to the GP and hospital appointments
+- take them to the doctor and to other appointments

-- help someone to get around their home, for example helping them to use stairs safely or carry out household chores
+- help them around their home, for example, helping them to use stairs safely or carry out household chores

-- help someone to see their family, friends or attend social activities
+- help them to see their family, friends or attend social activities

-- make sure someone takes their medication at the right time.
+- make sure they take their medication at the right time.

-The person you look after may be your partner, a friend or a family member and you may just think of it as part of your relationship.
-You may be a couple who are caring for each other.
+The person you look after could be your partner, friend, neighbour or family member and you might just think of it as part of your relationship.

 Whatever your situation, if you’re providing support to someone that isn’t part of paid or voluntary work, you may be entitled to some help as well.